 In this section we introduce a stochastic dynamical model associated with reaction networks, which is often utilized in biochemistry if few molecules of the different species are present and stochastic fluctuations cannot be ignored.
 First, we associate with each reaction $y\to y'$ a \emph{rate function} $\lambda_{y\to y'}\colon \Z^d\to \R_{\geq0}$, expressing the propensity of a reaction to occur.
 We further assume that a reaction $y\to y'$ cannot take place if not enough reacting molecules are present, which is expressed by the condition $\lambda_{y\to y'}(x)>0$ only if $x\geq y$.
 A popular choice of rate functions is given by \emph{mass action kinetics}, where it is assumed that the propensity of a reaction to occur is proportional to the number of combinations of the present molecules that can give rise to the reaction.
 Specifically, mass action rate functions take the form

-for some positive constants $\kappa_{y\to y'}$ called \emph{rate constants}.
+for some positive constants $\kappa_{y\to y'}$ called \emph{rate constants}, \reply{and where $\mathbf{1}_{\{x_i \ge y_{i}\}}$ is the indicator function on the event $\{x_i \ge y_i\}$}.
 A reaction network together with a choice of rate constants $(\S, \C, \Re, \kappa)$ is called a \emph{mass action system}.
 We say that a mass action system is weakly reversible, binary, or has a single linkage class if the related reaction network does.